 Sunday 11Th march | 10aM - 1PM | create place | £35

 Moody Bright Designs taught students some basic stitches so they could create their own personalised patch.
 Feminist quotes were available for inspiration!

 wednesday 14Th march | 7PM - 10PM | gaLLERY CAFE | £10

 The night also included a silent auction featuring exclusive artwork plus an exciting update from the branch!

-All profits went to the branch to support the upcoming local election in May 2018.
+All profits went to the branch to support the May 2018 local election.

 THURSDAY 15Th march | 6:45PM - 9PM | chapel | £4